Lost-Outpost/lost-legacy/README.md

 [THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after shredding or cleaning it manually.

+### Pagefile in prevention of memory crashes

+This modlist pretty much requires an increased pagefile due to modded Skyrim being very poor with memory management.
+To fix this, you'll want to follow this guide: <a href="PAGEFILE.md" target="_blank">pagefile</a>.

 ## Start Skyrim
 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.